pibico/pibiDAV/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/165841656-f5b458d8-b15d-47ff-8738-bafe8c5bd08a.png)

 There is an automation to make automatic folders upon creation of selected included doctypes, but try to see if you can make it running.
 This is an Easter Egg for you to discover.

-### 6. CalDAV integration with Calendar App in NextCloud.
-This portion is explained in pibiCal (refer to https://github.com/pibico/pibical/tree/version-13) The code from pibiCal has been integrated into pibiDav to achieve the syncronization between Frappe and NextCloud CalDAV Server.